4F6D/4F6D/README.md

 - **⚙️ Programming**: Graphics, engine development, and general software engineering.
 - **🛠️ Projects**: I build things that matter for my studies, work, or just pure fun!

+Below is a list of **technologies** I've worked with or have a basic understanding of.
+While I'm not an expert in everything, I'm always learning and improving my skills!

 ---

    <p align="left">